CBD and medicines: are there any interactions or contraindications?

 CBD and corticoids (or steroidal anti-inflammatories)

 Corticosteroids can be used to treat many types of chronic conditions and diseases, such as asthma, arthritis, lupus, ulcerative colitis, psoriasis, Crohn's disease and many others.
-This makes it a widespread treatment.
+It is thus a very widespread treatment.
+As with CBD and drugs, it is essential to assess possible interactions between CBD and corticosteroids before any joint use.

 No known interactions with traditional treatments for thyroid problems have been detected to date.
 However, caution is advised.